RustyAlgorithm44/LyricsApp/project_log.md

 *   **Implement Share App Link functionality:** Replaced the placeholder "Share" toast message with a standard Android share intent to share a predefined text message with a placeholder for the app's link.

 **Current To-Do / Areas for Improvement:**
+1. Language can be a drop down, coz there aren't gonna be many.
+It is just going to be English, Tamil, Hindi, Sanskrit and Other.
+If the option other is chosen, then it should ask what language and the lyrics.
+As it is doing now.
+2. Update the readme file to include all recent improvements, including addition of the language switching etc.
-1.  **Explore sharing individual or multiple songs (lyrics and details) to other users of the app (Possible, requires intent filters and data sharing mechanism).** - can it be like in the + button, they can open a shared json file that another user has shared?
+3. **Explore sharing individual or multiple songs (lyrics and details) to other users of the app (Possible, requires intent filters and data sharing mechanism).** - can it be like in the + button, they can open a shared json file that another user has shared?
-2.  **Unit/Integration Testing:** Expand test coverage.
+4.  **Unit/Integration Testing:** Expand test coverage.
-3.  **Import song info and lyrics from karnATik website (To do later - due to website parsing complexity)**
+5.  **Import song info and lyrics from karnATik website (To do later - due to website parsing complexity)**
+6. In settings page, double clicking on "Dark" or "Light" or "system" unselects it and then it stays in dark.
+I haven't tried all buttons properly.. but it happens. fix that.